Last Updated: 2024-08-31

 }

-Add the following property in the gradle.properties
+Add the following property in the gradle.properties, that set the version number of the library

 gradle.properties

-In the shared/build.gradle.kts file, you need now to read the version number from the Gradle properties instead of hardcoding it
+In the shared/build.gradle.kts file, you need now to read the version number from the Gradle properties instead of hardcoding it.

-version = VERSION
+version = LIBRARY_VERSION

 group = "com.example.newsreaderkmp.workshop"